codepress/admin-columns/readme.txt

 == Changelog ==

 = NEWVERSION =
+* [Fixed] Data:image sources for images are supported in labels
 * [Fixed] Cloned columns no longer has the wrong options when stored
 * [Fixed] Created deprecated function for is_columns_screen()
 * [Fixed] get_current_storage_model returns the first occurrence instead of running the entire array of storage modals